Adnan Melhem: Club career

-On 7 June 2019, Melhem joined Tadamon Sour on a one-year contract.
-On 7 July 2020, Shabab Bourj announced the signing of Melhem on a free transfer, on a one-year contract.
+In July 2018, Melhem signed for Salam Zgharta on a three-year deal.
+In June 2019, he joined Tadamon Sour on a one-year contract.
+In July 2020, Shabab Bourj announced the signing of Melhem on a free transfer, on a one-year contract.
 He scored 10 goals in the 2020–21 season, finishing as the second-top goalscorer, behind Hassan Maatouk with 14 goals, and helping his side avoid relegation.
-On 4 May 2021, Melhem returned to Tadamon Sour on a two-year deal.